shaninalex/working_notes/content/posts/rabbitmq-concepts.md

 # Queue concepts

-located on single node where it was declared and referenced by unique name.
-1 queue = 1 Erlang process.
-Queue is an ordered collection of messages.
-They are handled by FIFO priciple (except prioritized queues).
-Internal queues are prefixed by `amq`.
+Located on a single node, where it was declared and referenced by a unique name, each queue corresponds to one Erlang process.
+A queue is essentially an ordered collection of messages that are handled according to the FIFO principle, except for prioritized queues.
+Internal queues are prefixed by amq.

 ### Main Queue Properties